 Our web services do not yet fully conform to requirements

-The website contains Excel files that do not meet accessibility requirements.
+The website contains Tables for one-time compensation for functional limitation files that do not meet accessibility requirements.
 We are currently looking for ways to present their content in an accessible format.

 Some images in the case stories of claims are missing text alternatives or an indication that the image is for decorative purposes only.

 Microsoft has announced that it will end support for the Internet Explorer (IE) browser in August 2021.
-We will strive to ensure that our site can be used with IE until August 2021.
-However, the site’s appearance and functionalities are different when using IE. To ensure a better user experience, we recommend downloading another browser to replace IE if possible.
+To ensure a better user experience, we recommend downloading another browser to replace IE if possible.

 Non-accessible content in our web services not covered by legislation